The Official Blog of TCR Sport Lab

 Burning Fat

-Burning Fat Scientific principles of promoting loss and maximizing your workouts
+Scientific principles of promoting loss and maximizing your workouts

 By Cory Fagan

+To begin, there are two key methods to losing weight and fat.
+1) Reduce the amount of food you eat and 2) exercise regularly.
 Pretty simple, but even this does not work for a lot of people.
 If you are one of those people that are diet conscious and exercises regularly, but have become frustrated with a plateau in weight loss, you are not alone.
 What's the problem?
 Part of the answer lies within our genetics and how we time the food we eat in relation to exercise.

 Time Machine.
-Let's go back to the early 1900's and you live on farm.
-It's 6:00 am, you get up, get dressed and head out to feed the animals, get some eggs and maybe go to the garden.
-It's now 6:45 am, you are back inside and start to eat breakfast.
-Time shift again back to 2011, it's 6:00 am, you get up, get dressed, head downstairs and starting eating breakfast.
+Let's go back to the early 1900's and you live in France.
+It's 6:00 am, you get up, get on your bike and ride to the local bakery to pick up a fresh baguette.
+It's now 6:45 am, you are back home and start to eat breakfast.

+Time shift again back to 2012, it's 6:00 am, you get up, get dressed, head downstairs and starting eating breakfast.
 At 6:45 am you are driving downtown and start typing on your computer.

-It's the movie star secret!
+Do you see the problem?
+It's the professional's secret!
 We need to move prior to eating if you truly want to stay lean or lose those last 5 lbs of fat.

 A Metabolic VO2 Test

-Below is a sample case study of an active female, 43 years who did a metabolic VO2 test in the morning using two different fuel sources over two days A) Oatmeal and B) Water.
-The test consisted of walking at 3.0 mph and progressing up a 7.0 mph run.
-Note the change in fat burning between the oatmeal and water.
+Below is a sample case study of an active female; 43 years who did a metabolic VO2 test in the morning using two different fuel sources over two days A) Oatmeal and B) Water.

-If you have less than 60 minutes to work out and you want to lose fat effectively, you need to minimize the amount of moderate to high glycemic index foods prior to exercise.
+If you have less than 60 minutes to work out and you want to lose fat effectively, you need to minimize or eliminate the amount of moderate to high glycemic index foods prior to exercise.
 Why?
 The human body is lazy.
-It likes the fast fuels like cereals, sweet fruit and breads prior to exercise.
+It likes the fast fuels like cereals, fruit and breads prior to exercise.
 These foods make us feel energized and ready to go.
 However, this also becomes addictive and before you know it you will always need to have the "sugar push" prior to the morning run or workout.
-The question comes down to "do you want to burn fat" or do you want to be pumped up for that morning workout?
+The question comes down to "do you want to burn fat" or do you want to be pumped up for that short morning workout?

 As much as the body loves the fast fuels, it is also highly adaptive meaning that the body will burn fat if we give it a chance.
 Much can be learned about the human body by disrupting our routines of eating or training and then watching the body readjust to a new state or equilibrium (Kabisch, 1992).
+Those of you are who have been used to "pre-loading" prior to your workouts will see the most benefit.
+The key is to let your body fuel itself.

 There are a few ways to do this depending on your commitment and desire to burn fat.

-2) Eat prior to your workout, but the food must consist of low glycemic index.
+2. Eat prior to your workout, but the food must consist of low glycemic index.

-3) Restrict your consumption of carbohydrates prior to aerobic exercise
+3. Restrict your consumption of carbohydrates prior to aerobic exercise

+What's the end result?
 By not pre-loading sugar based foods prior to working out, you allow yourself to burn fat and potentially lose some weight.
 You do not necessarily have to add more hours of training or workout harder to get your desired result.
 Simply put, keep the workouts that you are doing and think about what you are eating.
+Remember the motto "Move the Eat."
+Cory Fagan BPE, MSc Cory is an exercise physiologist and coach for TCR Sport Lab in Calgary.
+For further correspondence you can contact him at cory@tcrsportlab.com

 References:

-Kabisch, D. Medical management of elite athletes.
-In J. Karvonen & P.W.R.
-Lemon (Eds), Medicine in Sports Training and Coaching.
-Basel: Karger, 1992, pp. 1-21.
 Yeo, W.K., A.L.
 Carey, L. Burke, L.L.
 Spriet, and J.A.
 Hawley.
 Fat Adaptation in well trained athletes: effects on cell metabolism.
 Applied Physiology Nutrition Metabolism.
 36: 12-22, 2011.
-The Glycemic Index. www.glycemicindex.com.
-Human Nutrition Unit, School of Molecular and Microbial Biosciences, University of Sydney.

 Wednesday, March 23, 2011